HELICOPTER ASSAULT TROOPER

 Airborne was sold in 1984 and was discontinued domestically in 1985.
 In 1986 and 1987, Hasbro Direct offered Airborne as part of the "Original Adventure Team" mail-in set.
 He came packaged in a plastic bag and came with nine other figures in a carrying case.

-Airborne came with a light green helmet (with goggles molded onto them), a black Car-15 assault rifle with bayonet, and a tan backpack.
+Airborne came with a light green helmet (with goggles molded onto them), a tan backpack, and a black XM-16 attack rifle with bayonet.

 Grade: E-5 (Sergeant)

 Birthplace: Navaho Reservation, Arizona